joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Transactions: Buyers can purchase products or services directly from sellers through the platform.
 The platform typically facilitates the transaction, providing tools such as payment processing and shipping integration.

 * Commission or transaction fees: The marketplace operator charges a commission or transaction fee on each sale made through the platform.
 This fee can be a percentage of the sale price or a flat fee per transaction.

-The marketplace business model has several advantages for both buyers and sellers, including:

-* Increased reach: Sellers can reach a larger audience of potential customers through the marketplace platform, which can help them grow their business.

-* Convenience: Buyers can easily search for products or services and complete transactions on a single platform, without the need to visit multiple websites or stores.

-* Trust and safety: The marketplace operator typically provides trust and safety features such as customer reviews, dispute resolution, and fraud protection, which can increase buyer confidence and reduce risk.

-* Lower overhead: Sellers can operate with lower overhead costs by leveraging the marketplace platform for marketing, payment processing, and shipping integration.

-However, the marketplace business model also has some disadvantages, including:

-* Intense competition: The marketplace industry is highly competitive, with many established players and new entrants constantly vying for market share.

-* Commission or transaction fees: Sellers must pay a commission or transaction fee on each sale made through the platform, which can impact their profitability.

-* Platform control: Sellers must follow the rules and guidelines set by the marketplace operator, which can limit their control over their own business.

 ## Franchise business model